jzengg/felamily/README.md

 <!-- attach user info on creating cat -->

 bug: create sometimes bugs out on current_user.cats.create
+report: for some reason current_user doesn't always register
 bug: edit form lags behind in some situations

 add a flash store to display notices